chrisrickard/posts/201401022142_automate_your_dev_box.md

-Automating the setup and configuration of your development is liberating.
+Automating the setup and configuration of your development environment is liberating.
 You free yourself from the fear of a reinstall and laugh in the face of danger.
 "Mwuhaha!" you say to that towering beast known as Harddrivius-Failurius.
 Some people even report a new found swagger in their walk.

 The looming upgrade of my Macbook Pro, along with the first employee starting at [inoutput](http://inoutput.io) (the software company I run with the handsome James Cole),  were the catalysts that sent me on the search for automation.
-I am pretty late to the game here, but happy I discovered the game at all.

 Below I talk about the tools I use to automate my setup.
 It's probably not perfect, but I feel it's a good first draft.
 It's also not currently 100% automated...
 To install XCode command-line tools you have to click a button.
 Doh.